 Receiving the Gifts of Change

 It has been said that the only thing alcoholics dislike more than change is when things stay the same.
-While predictability can be comforting, it can also be bad for your health.
+While predictability can be comforting, it can also be bad for your physical and mental health.

 A recent study revealed that people who develop addictions have a higher-than-normal need for stimulation.
 They crave new experiences that increase the action of dopamine in the brain.
 Dopamine is a brain chemical associated with reward and pleasure.